 \section{Proofs of main theorems}

 \begin{proof}[Proof of Thm \ref{onecyl}] Suppose $X$ is a PTS corresponding to $(a,b,c) \in \Sym(n)^3/\Sym(n)$.
-Since $\sl2z$ acts transitively on the cylinder directions of the pillowcase it also acts this way on any cover of the pillowcase.
+Since $\sl2z$ acts transitively on the cylinder directions of the pillowcase, it also acts transitively on the cylinder directions of any cover of the pillowcase because cylinder directions are preserved under the covering map.
 Fixing a cylinder direction on $X$ there is therefore some element of $\sl2z$ that sends that direction to the horizontal direction.
 By Lemma \ref{braid_group} this action is by some element of the braid group $g \in B_3$, and $(a',b',c') := g\cdot(a,b,c)$ corresponds to some other PTS $X'$.
 The fixed cylinder direction on $X$ has one cylinder exactly when $X'$ has one cylinder in the horizontal direction, which by Lemma \ref{n-cycle} happens if and only if $a'b'$ is an $n$-cycle.
-Thus $X$ is a 1-cylinder surface if and only if for every tuple in its $B_3$ orbit $a'b'$ is an $n$-cycle. \end{proof}
+Thus $X$ is a 1-cylinder surface if and only if for every triple $(a',b',c')$ in its $B_3$ orbit $a'b'$ is an $n$-cycle. \end{proof}